Kellyville, New South Wales: Road

 Windsor Road is a significant road linking Parramatta, in the City of Parramatta, with Windsor, in the City of Hawkesbury.
 Recent infrastructure development in the Hills District has increased the accessibility of Kellyville.
 Windsor Road, formerly one-lane each way, was upgraded to a two-lane road in 2006 and has significantly improved traffic flow in the area.
 Green Road was completed as a two-lane road in 2006 and links Kellyville with the nearby Victoria Avenue, Castle Hill trading zone 2 km down the road, home to three Homemaker centres, car dealers, light industrial areas and many other retail outlets.
 The old Glenhaven Bridge is a wooden, shared one-lane bridge and was replaced with the new Glenhaven Bridge, which is a proper concrete bridge suitable for heavy vehicles.
 Built in 2007, the bridge runs over Cattai Creek and allows for normal traffic flows between Kellyville and Glenhaven.
 An unorthodox bailey bridge (Circa ?) and former roadway have been retained in Golden Grove Reserve.
 This former road bridge can be found between James Mileham Dr and Geewan Ave in the reserve.
 This bridge once was the extension to Acres Road joining Hezlett Road.

 Kellyville now has the advantage of faster travel to Sydney CBD fuelled by the Lane Cove Tunnel and the M2 Hills Motorway.
 In good conditions, travel takes approximately 35 minutes.

 Bus and rail

 Transport to Parramatta by bus in the far-western side of Kellyville has been improved through the development of the bus-only North-West T-Way, which runs parallel with Old Windsor Road.

-The Metro North West Line connects the Hills District to Chatswood and opened in 2019.
+The Metro North West & Bankstown Line connects the Hills District to Chatswood and opened in 2019.